 - Gamify Learning – Learning online should feel like a game, not a chore.
-We use a rewards system for unlocking content, which is earned by completing achievements in the app
+We use a rewards system for unlocking content.
+It helps keep students engaged and coming back each day to learn more

 There is no reason learning shouldn’t feel more like a game.
 The current “learn as you go” courses often don’t incentivize students to go fast.
 As a result, many students become disinterested and lose motivation, or end up going so slow that they don’t achieve their goals.
 By treating courses like videogames, we keep students engaged.

 Mastery-based learning allows each student to master a concept before moving on to the next one.
 Contrast this with traditional schools where students pass with a “C” and are forced to move to the next course, where they will likely do even worse.
 Advanced subjects like Computer Science require solid fundamentals, and mastery-based learning is the best way to achieve that.

 Sal Kahn from Kahn Academy has a great video about mastery-based learning, and spells out exactly what we are aiming for at Qvault:

 Code In Browser

 Programming courses make the most sense as hands-on, code-as-you-go style tutorials.
 Go Mastery has 2 exercise types:

 Both kinds of exercises are accompanied by instructions in easy-to-follow text format.
 We’ve found that videos are one of the worst mediums for learning to code.
 Students get stuck listening to things they already know or don’t care about, and lose the ability to skim through instructions and move fast.